mnot/I-D/rfc5988bis/draft.md

 "media", "hreflang", "type" and "sizes".

 Finally, the HTML specification gives a special meaning when the "alternate" and "stylesheet" relation types coincide in the same link.
-Such links ought to be serialised in the Link header using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.
+Such links ought to be serialised in the Link header field using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.